 Other research interests focus on drama and, radio drama in particular as well as writing for theatre.
 I have a long standing connection with radio drama having started my writing career as radio dramatist with plays and adaptations produced on BBC Radio 4 and repeated now on BBC Radio 4extra.
 I'm currently working on a new play for BBC Radio Drama.
 A short ‘found’ play ‘Tweet’ was performed by the theatre company Uncommon Nonsense at the Royal Court Theatre in 2014.

 My creative practice is complemented with professional expertise having worked as a Producer at BBC Radio Drama in Readings for nine years and as Literary Manager at the Bush Theatre and at the National Theatre on 'Connections' where my focus was on working with and developing new writers.

 Journals & Edited Collections:

-My current interests include: ekphrastic approaches in prose and the form of the short story; drama and scriptwriting.
+I am interested in hearing from: ekphrastic approaches in prose and the form of the short story; drama and scriptwriting.
 I am happy to hear from prospective students who are interested in creative writing and critical research in these areas.